allamand/cdk-magento-fargate/README.md

 ### Troubleshoot first install

+The bootstrapping of Magento is done with 2 steps:

+1. The MagentoServiceAdmin tasks needs to do the bootstrap, and execute the `docker-entrypoint-init.d/01-install-sample-data.sh` script.
+   1. when finished it will create a specific file `/bitnami/magento/__INIT_IS_OK__` on the shared file system (EFS or FsX)
+2. The MagentoService tasks will not boot until the specific file exists
+   1. Once the file exists, magento will start on MagentoService tasks.

 When Magento starts, it will execute the following command this must be done using the `daemon` user.:

 ```bash